Shanzey22/Gadget-Trade-Hub/README.md

 Smartphone,Smartwatches,etc have added to this safety and security by allowing us to receive real-time alerts and notifications, and even make emergency calls, all without having to take out our phones.

-#  Sell & Buy - Old,New Gadgets, On GadgetTradehub
+#  Sell & Buy - Old,New Gadgets, On GadgetTradehub📱💻🎧

 Want to sell old phone,laptop,etc online and get some quick cash?
    Then, there is no better place than GadgetTradeHub; we assure you that.